Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 In the first quarter of 2026, Anthropic grew 80x.
 They had planned for 10x.

-That's not my framing.
-That's Dario Amodei's, on the same Code with Claude stage, in conversation with his sister Daniela.
-Per Business Insider, the Anthropic CEO said his company had 80x year-over-year growth in revenue and usage in the first quarter, and "added, half-joking, that he hopes this doesn't continue because that level of hyper-growth is 'too hard to handle.'"
+That's Dario Amodei's framing, on the same Code with Claude stage.
+Per Business Insider, the CEO said the company had 80x year-over-year growth in revenue and usage in Q1, and "added, half-joking, that he hopes this doesn't continue because that level of hyper-growth is 'too hard to handle.'"
+Then the line that explains everything that followed: Anthropic "had planned for anywhere from a 'little' revenue growth to 10x… and that gap between expectations and reality is why his company's computing resources have been stretched thin this year."

-- Run-rate revenue surpassed $30 billion, up from approximately $9 billion at the end of 2025.
+- Run-rate revenue surpassed $30 billion, up from ~$9 billion at the end of 2025.

 - Over 1,000 business customers each spending more than $1 million annualized — doubled from 500 in February.
 In two months.